 The Red Hat Certified Professional of the Year winner will receive:

-- A featured mention in our Red Hat Certified Professional of the Year announcement.
+- Featured mention in our Red Hat Certified Professional of the Year announcement.

 - Promotion on the Red Hat website and blog, as well as in the Red Hat Training and Certification newsletter.

 - A Red Hat Certified Professional of the Year logo that can be used on business cards and social media.

 - A 1-year Red Hat Learning Subscription - Standard (a US$6,500 value).

 - A US$100 electronic gift card to the Red Hat Certified Professional store, with free shipping to the winner’s preferred location.